 In 2011, Coinworks was commissioned to sell the coin privately.
 The sale was completed that year for $1.05 million.

 In 1962 the British Museum received a donation of a Proof 1930 Penny.
-The second Proof '30 held by the Museum.
+It was the second Proof '30 held by the Museum.

-Two decades later, the British Museum decided that two Proof 1930 Pennies were surplus to their requirements and exchanged one of their Proof '30s for an 1852 Cracked Die Adelaide Pound, the exchange occurring between the British Museum and an Australian Auction House.
+Two decades later, the British Museum decided that two Proof 1930 Pennies were surplus to their requirements and exchanged one of their Proof '30s for an 1852 Cracked Die Adelaide Pound.

-It was sold to a private collector in Sydney for a figure reputed to be $150,000.
+The Auction House sold the Proof 1930 Penny by private treaty to a local collector for a figure reputed to be $150,000.

-When the British Museum exchanged their Proof 1930 Penny for a Cracked Die, the status of the Hagley Proof 1930 Penny changed from 'the only one known' to 'one of two known'.
+When the British Museum exchanged their Proof 1930 Penny for the Cracked Die, the status of the Hagley Proof 1930 Penny changed from 'the only privately held proof '30' to 'one of two privately held examples'.

-The British Museum (and now the second known Proof 1930 Penny) came onto the open market at auction in 1999.
+The British Museum Duplicate Proof 1930 Penny came onto the open market at auction in 1999.

-Acting on the instructions of a Victorian buyer Belinda Downie acquired the coin for $258,750.
+Acting on the instructions of a Victorian buyer, Coinworks Managing Director, Belinda Downie acquired the coin for $258,750.

-The same coin came back into Coinworks hands in 2005, when it was sold to a Sydney family for $620,000.
-And where it still resides.
+The same coin came back into Coinworks hands in 2005, when it was sold privately to a Sydney family for $620,000.

 And the third Proof 1930 Penny privately held?

-Downie acquired the coin at auction and sold it to the Madrid Collection of Australian Rare Coins for $147,500.
-Where it is still held.
+The coin was acquired by Coinworks Managing Director, Belinda Downie at the auction and sold into the Madrid Collection of Australian Rare Coins for $147,500, where it is still held.